 We are a party to license agreements and may need to obtain additional licenses from others to advance our research and development activities or allow the commercialization of our drug candidates and future drug candidates we may identify and pursue.
 If we fail to comply with our obligations in the agreements under which we license intellectual property rights from third parties or these agreements are terminated or we otherwise experience disruptions to our business relationships with our licensors, we could lose intellectual property rights that are important to our business.
 Our licensors might conclude that we have materially breached our obligations under such license agreements and might therefore terminate, or seek to terminate, the license agreements, thereby removing or limiting our ability to develop and commercialize products and technology covered by these license agreements.
 If our license agreements are terminated, we may be required to cease our development and commercialization of our product candidates.
 Any of the foregoing could have a material adverse effect on our competitive position, business, financial conditions, results of operations and prospects.
 Moreover, disputes may arise regarding intellectual property subject to a licensing agreement.
-The resolution of any contract interpretation disagreement that may arise could narrow what we believe to be the scope of our rights to the relevant intellectual property or technology, or increase what we believe to be our financial or other obligations under the agreement, either of which could have a material adverse effect on our business, financial condition, results of operations and prospects.
-Moreover, if disputes over intellectual property that we have licensed prevent or impair our ability to maintain our current licensing arrangements on commercially acceptable terms, we may be unable to successfully develop and commercialize the affected product candidates.
-Any of the foregoing could have a material adverse effect on our competitive pos
+The resolution of any contract interpretation disagreement that may arise could narrow what we believe to be the scope of our rights to the relevant intellectual property or technology, or increase what we believe to be our financial or other obligations under the agreement, either of which could have a material adverse effect on our current licensing arrangements on commercially acceptable terms, we may be unable to successfully develop and commercialize the affected product candidates.
+Any of the foregoing arrangements on commercially acceptable terms, we may be unable to successfully develop and commercialize the affected product candidates.
+Any of the foregoing arrangements on commercially acceptable terms, we may be unable to successfully deve